Schmitt trigger: Non-inverting Schmitt trigger

 In this circuit, the two resistors $R_1$ and $R_2$ form a parallel voltage summer.
 It adds a part of the output voltage to the input voltage thus augmenting it during and after switching that occurs when the resulting voltage is near ground.
 This parallel positive feedback creates the needed hysteresis that is controlled by the proportion between the resistances of $R_1$ and $R_2$.
 The output of the parallel voltage summer is single-ended (it produces voltage with respect to ground) so the circuit does not need an amplifier with a differential input.
 Since conventional op-amps have a differential input, the inverting input is grounded to make the reference point zero volts.

 The output voltage always has the same sign as the op-amp input voltage but it does not always have the same sign as the circuit input voltage (the signs of the two input voltages can differ).
 When the circuit input voltage is above the high threshold or below the low threshold, the output voltage has the same sign as the circuit input voltage (the circuit is non-inverting).
 It acts like a comparator that switches at a different point depending on whether the output of the comparator is high or low.
 When the circuit input voltage is between the thresholds, the output voltage is undefined and it depends on the last state (the circuit behaves as an elementary latch).

-For instance, if the Schmitt trigger is currently in the high state, the output will be at the positive power supply rail ($+V_S$).
+For instance, if the Schmitt trigger is currently in the high state, the output will be at the positive power supply rail ($+V_\mathrm{S}$).
 The output voltage $V_+$ of the resistive summer can be found by applying the superposition theorem: